 Some of the benefits you can enjoy include:

 - Airport lounge access: Certain premium travel credit cards, such as the Chase Sapphire Reserve®, offer complimentary access to airport lounges.
-These lounges can provide a quiet and comfortable space to relax, work, or eat before your flight.
+These lounges offer a quiet and comfortable space to relax, work, or eat before your flight.

-- Global Entry or TSA PreCheck® fee credit: Some credit cards, including the Capital One Venture Rewards Credit Card, offer a statement credit for the application fee for Global Entry or TSA PreCheck®, which can help you get through airport security more quickly.
+- Global Entry or TSA PreCheck® fee credit: Some credit cards, including the Capital One Venture Rewards Credit Card, offer a statement credit for the Global Entry or TSA PreCheck® application fee, which can help you get through airport security more quickly.

-- Annual travel credits: Some premium travel credit cards, such as the Capital One Venture X Rewards Credit Card, offer annual travel credits, which can be used to offset certain travel-related purchases.
+- Annual travel credits: Some premium travel credit cards, such as the Capital One Venture X Rewards Credit Card, offer annual travel credits that can offset certain travel-related purchases.

 - Travel insurance: Some credit cards, such as the Chase Sapphire Preferred® Card, offer travel insurance benefits, such as trip cancellation/interruption insurance, baggage delay insurance, and travel accident insurance.
-These benefits can provide valuable protection and peace of mind when you’re traveling.
+These benefits can offer valuable protection and peace of mind while traveling.

-- Companion passes: Certain credit cards, such as the Southwest Rapid Rewards® Plus Credit Card, can help you progress toward earning companion passes, which allow you to bring a companion on your flight for free or at a significantly reduced cost.
+- Companion passes: Certain credit cards, such as the Southwest Rapid Rewards® Plus Credit Card, can help you earn companion passes, which allow you to bring a companion on your flight for free or at a significantly reduced cost.

-- Free checked luggage: Some airline credit cards, such as the AAdvantage® Aviator® World Elite Business Mastercard®, offer a free checked bag benefit.
+- Free checked luggage: Some airline credit cards, such as the Atmos™ Rewards Ascent Visa Signature®, offer a free checked bag benefit.
 This can help you avoid baggage fees, especially if you frequently travel with checked luggage.

 What is an award flight?